persian-calendar/persian-calendar/README.md

 License:
-http://code.google.com/p/mobile-persian-calendar/ date converter codes used, so this app will be also in GPLv2 :)
+Date converter codes from http://code.google.com/p/mobile-persian-calendar/ is used, so this project will be also in GPLv2 :)